 |Credit level (Normal year taken)||SCQF Level 8 (Year 2 Undergraduate)

 ||Availability||Available to all students

 The course begins with a review of the topics covered in Accountancy 1A relating to the preparation of financial statements.
-This will be followed by issues relating to the preparation and presentation of corporate published financial statements and the regulatory framework for financial reporting.
-We will examine the accounting standards, techniques and issues relating to the following: tangible and intangible assets; liabilities, equity, group accounts, statement of cash flows and accounting for overseas involvement.
+This will be followed by issues relating to the preparation and presentation of corporate published financial statements, the regulatory framework for financial reporting and the accounting profession.
+We will examine the financial reporting standards and issues relating to the following: tangible and intangible assets; liabilities, equity, group accounts, statement of cash flows and accounting for overseas involvement.

 Preparation & presentation of financial statements

 The regulatory framework